siddharthkoli/Obsidian-Git-Sync/JRE JVM and JDK.md

 JRE - Java Runtime Environment
 The Java Runtime Environment is a set of software tools which are used for developing Java applications.
 It is used to provide the runtime environment.
 It is the implementation of JVM.
 It physically exists.
 It contains a set of libraries + other files that JVM uses at runtime.

+JDK
+It is an acronym for Java Development Kit.
+The Java Development Kit (JDK) is a software development environment which is used to develop Java applications and applets.
+It physically exists.
+It contains JRE + development tools.

+JDK is an implementation of any one of the below given Java Platforms released by Oracle Corporation:

+-   Standard Edition Java Platform
+-   Enterprise Edition Java Platform
+-   Micro Edition Java Platform

+The JDK contains a private Java Virtual Machine (JVM) and a few other resources such as an interpreter/loader (java), a compiler (javac), an archiver (jar), a documentation generator (Javadoc), etc. to complete the development of a Java Application